life-itself/tao/press/README.md

 ## In 30 words

-Life Itself manages co-living spaces in London, Berlin, and La Cheraille, Paris.
+Life Itself manages co-living spaces in London, Berlin, and Bergerac in the South of France.
 We create communities committed to realising a weller, wiser world, to solving collective action problems, and to getting things done.

 ## In 100 words

-Life Itself manages co-living spaces in London, Berlin, and La Cheraille, Paris.
+Life Itself manages co-living spaces in London, Berlin, and Bergerac in the South of France.
 We’re pragmatic utopians.
 We are committed to practical steps to create a world where individuals and societies are deeply and truly free.
 Our spaces allow people committed to realising a wiser, weller world to share and connect, laugh and play.
 They provide ready-made communities at the heart of urban life that give dreamers and thinkers, artists and poets, scientists and entrepreneurs a stable base from which to learn, grow, and get things done.

 ## In 300 words